Tuttle-Click Data Breach Impacts 6,012 People, Leaks Sensitive PII

 Tuttle-Click Automotive's Response

-If you have been notified that your information was part of this breach, it is crucial to take proactive steps to protect yourself:
+If you have been affected by this data breach, it is crucial to take steps to protect your personal information.
+Given the exposure of Social Security numbers, consider the following actions:

 Notice Letter